 - Budget 6M€

-Throughout 2020, we have provided a response to the COVID-19 epidemic thanks to our expertise in water, hygiene and sanitation.
-We reinforced our sensibilisation activities on hygiene.
-All necessary measures were put in place: communication on social distancing, physical distanciation during the distributions, building of mobile hand-washing stations, intensification of the hygiene products distribution (soap, disinfectant), and diffusion of prevention guidelines through loudspeaker.
+Thanks to our expertise in water, hygiene and sanitation, we have been able since 2020 to provide a response to the COVID-19 pandemic, with the support of our partners on the field.
+To address the threat of the pandemic, SOLIDARITÉS INTERNATIONAL reinforced its hygiene awareness activities.
+All the necessary measures were put in place: communication on COVID-19 barrier gestures, physical distancing during the distributions, building of mobile hand-washing stations, intensification of the distribution of hygiene products (soap, disinfectants) and the diffusion of prevention guidelines through megaphone.

 Access to basic services and infrastructures